Jperez-94/brainstorming/controlpanel/README.md

 ## ToDo

- + Simplify item index in the ui_items array to make easier the access to them
+ + Simplify item index in the ui_items array to make easier the access to them -> Done
  + Add a flag to disable part of a word
  + Fix UI visual presentation